ritatanght/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Ruby on Rails that allows visitors or registered users to view and purchase products.
+The admin after authentication can add/delete products and add new categories to the site.

 ## Screenshots